 Anton Kreil is not a scam but his programs are definitely not worth the hefty price tags.
 Don’t be stupid and pay full price, you can easily buy and download his Forex course for less than $50 on eBay.
 All these fake traders on social media help Kreil stand out among the crowd and charge premium prices.
-There are 100’s of these charlatans online, posting photo shopped screenshots of how they’re making $1,000’s everyday in the Forex market.
+There are 100’s of these charlatans online, posting photoshopped screenshots of how they’re making $1,000’s every day in the Forex market.
 Instagram is littered with these scammers, selling Forex signals to gullible suckers, who fall for the fantasy lifestyle they portray in their photo’s.
-Kreil is also guilty of leveraging this marketing tactic, travelling to exotic locations and dining in luxurious restaurants.
+Kreil is also guilty of leveraging this marketing tactic, traveling to exotic locations and dining in luxurious restaurants.
 His team create short documentary’s that advertise his high-end mentoring programs, they are fun to watch but contain little or no education.

 There are some negative reviews online of his service, TradingSchool.org bashed Anton Kreil, labeling him a fraud and a snake-oil salesman.
-While I agree with points raised in the review, it was way too harsh.
+While I agree with the points raised in the review, it was way too harsh.
 It is not always the case that students will apply themselves properly or possess the necessary traits to succeed.
 It is up to the individual to use the information that he or she has, in a way that they see best.

 Spending $3,000 on a course is certainly a risk and in no way guarantees that you will be successful by the end of it.
 The market is extremely unpredictable and people who sign up should know about the inherent risks associated with any type of stock market investing.

-Through the Institute, Kreil aims to offer subscribers the tools to read and analyse the market properly, in a way that is accessible to the average Joe.
+Through the Institute, Kreil aims to offer subscribers the tools to read and analyze the market properly, in a way that is accessible to the average Joe.
 While the course offers the prospect of becoming a successful investor, ultimately, there is still a large amount of risk involved in both the quality of the course and the results.
 Course or no course, it’s your call.